etingof/pysmi/docs/source/user-perspective.rst

 .. toctree::
    :maxdepth: 2

-At the time of this writing, a single *mibdump* tool is currently shipped with PySMI.

-The mibdump tool can be used for automatic downoading and transformation of specific MIB module
+The *mibdump* tool is a command-line frontend to the PySMI library.
+This tool can be used for automatic downloading and transforming SNMP MIB modules into various formats.

 .. code-block:: bash